 testcell

-WARNING: this don’t protect you from the side effects of your code like deleting a file or mutating the state of a global variable.
+WARNING: this doesn’t protect you from the side effects of your code like deleting a file or mutating the state of a global variable.

 Install